tejasberi/react-redux-typescript-scss/README.md

 2. Setup multiple reducers
 3. Combine reducers
 4. Dispatch actions from components
-5. Use of redux dev tools
+5. Use of redux dev tools (chrome extension)

 In the project directory, you can run: